 While homeownership was lowest among Black Americans, other race groups also owned homes at lower rates than white Americans in 2019.
 The homeownership rate was 47.5% among Hispanic or Latino Americans, 50.8% among American Indians or Alaska Natives, and 57.7% among Asian or Pacific Islander Americans.
 But in contrast with the rate among Black Americans, some groups experienced increases in homeownership since 1994.
 Homeownership rates increased by over six percentage points among both Hispanic or Latino and Asian or Pacific Islander Americans.

 Homeownership is a major component of individual wealth in America, and racial disparities in homeownership therefore play a role in determining how wealth is distributed across demographic groups.
-For more data on the demographics of income, plus education, policing and more, visit the race in America page.

 Keep up with the latest data and most popular content.